-Acciona Ombú is an office building for a Spanish sustainable infrastructure and energy company located within a historic industrial building built in 1905 by Luis de Landecho.
+Acciona Ombú is a office building for a Spanish sustainable infrastructure and energy company located within a historic industrial building built in 1905 by Luis de Landecho.
 The project creates a sustainable exemplar for building reuse and breathes new life into the surrounding area.
-With over 10,000 square-metres of new office space, the project will unify a unique mix of private and public land with green landscaping that extends to the adjoining Mendez Alvaro station.
+With over 10,000 square-metres of new office space, the project will unify a unique mix of private and public land with green landscaping that extends to the adjoining Méndez Álvaro station.

 The building is located inside Madrid’s Calle 30 (orbital motorway) with direct access to public transport (bus, train, metro).
-Taking advantage of Madrid’s temperate climate, where people can comfortably be outdoors for nine months of the year, the project includes a new courtyard to a new ground floor space with a garden roof.
+Taking advantage of Madrid’s temperate climate, where people can comfortably be outdoors for nine months of the year, the project includes a new courtyard within which is a new ground floor space with a garden roof.
 This leads to a large 10,000 square-metre park with 300 trees with outdoor working spaces and areas for informal meetings sheltered by a green canopy of trees.
 Local species have been carefully selected to reduce water consumption, which will come from recycled sources.